 London residential property is traditionally seen as the hub for Chinese investment in UK property; however, in recent years, many investors have started to focus on the North West due to excellent property prices.
 Liverpool and Manchester are incredibly popular for Chinese students.

 As mentioned earlier, over 7,000 students flew into Manchester in their studies.
 Also, one in five students studying at the University of Liverpool is Chinese.
 A decade ago, the university created a new university near Shanghai.
 Called the Xi’an Jiaotong-Liverpool University, the university runs degree courses which see students visit Liverpool for two years.
 Overall, the venture is reportedly expected to grow to 30,000 students.

-This influx of students studying in the North West, along with the regions incredibly competitive rental yields and property prices, have seen interest in the area rocket.
+This influx of students studying in the North West, along with the incredibly competitive rental yields and property prices Liverpool offers, have seen interest in the area rocket.
 In 2018, the New Statesman found that enquires from Chinese buyers for the Manchester property market increased by 225.6% in January compared to the same month the year prior.
 Chinese investment in Liverpool is also high, with the same report finding a 160% increase in enquiries for the housing market.
 Consequently, Central London and the wider London area saw a 48.5% drop in residential property enquiries.
 It seems investment in London is starting to decrease, while trends point to the North West being a buy to let hotspot.